-Is a recipient of the 2018-2019 MALA Scholarship Program.
+A recipient of the 2018-2019 MALA Scholarship Program.
 In accordance with MALA’s mission, this program awards scholarships to individuals demonstrate ambition, integrity, and leadership through the art of storytelling.
-To learn more about MALA’s Scholarship opportunities, click here.

 A family trip to Yemen was exactly what my dad thought we needed to keep in touch with our roots.
 He always wanted us to remember where we came from no matter where we ended up in life.
 As I look back at my memories, that trip was an opportunity for me to explore an unknown land and go on adventures, as never before.